 According to Land Rover, the Evoque is the smallest, lightest and most efficient vehicle the company has ever produced, measuring just 172 inches from head to toe.
-It was designed at the firm's Gaydon facility and is produced in Halewood.
-The Evoque is largely based on the Land Rover LR2, itself riding on a Volvo-developed platform.
+It was designed at the firm's Gaydon, England, facility and is produced in Halewood.
+The Evoque is largely based on the Land Rover LR2, itself riding on an aging Volvo-developed platform.

 Stylistically a dead-ringer for the automaker's LRX concept car that debuted several years ago, the Evoque boasts a much more aggressive shape than any Land Rover vehicle before it.